Quickly relieves gastrointestinal disorders by accelerating the natural healing process.

-Probiotics have been consumed by humans in one form or another for over 100 years, with an overall good safety record.
+Humans have consumed probiotics in one form or another for over 100 years, with an overall good safety record.

 The Food and Drug Administration regulates probiotics like food, not medicine.
-Unlike pharmaceutical companies, probiotic supplement manufacturers do not have to prove that their products are safe or that they work.
+Unlike pharmaceutical companies, probiotic supplement manufacturers do not have to prove that their products are safe or work.

 Probiotic sepsis is the most feared complication related to the administration of probiotics.
 Lactobacillus is a rare but documented cause of endocarditis in adults.

-There are several reports in the literature of bacteremia in adults and children in the context of probiotic administration.
+There are several reports in the literature of bacteremia in adults and children in probiotic administration.

 Other safety concerns relate to the unpredictability of immune modulation through the change in intestinal flora in certain disease states.

-For example, worsening of Crohn’s disease (CD) in patients taking some probiotic formulations or exacerbation of indomethacin-induced enteropathy in animal models with Lactobacillus GG.
+For example, it is worsening of Crohn’s disease (CD) in patients taking some probiotic formulations or exacerbation of indomethacin-induced enteropathy in animal models with Lactobacillus GG.

 As rare as these complications appear to be, the safety profile of probiotics must be specifically studied, especially in hospitalized patients.

-There are no formal clinical trials evaluating the safety of probiotics, as there is safety data on regulated drugs.
+No formal clinical trials evaluate the safety of probiotics, as there is safety data on regulated drugs.
 At this time, we can only rely on case reports, which are undoubtedly suboptimal.

 What are the side effects and risks of probiotics like Vivera?

-Supplements play an important role when the diet is not adequate to meet our needs.
+Supplements play an essential role when the diet is insufficient to meet our needs.

-In the case of probiotics, vivera and diet are the ideal source of probiotics.
+In the case of probiotics, Rivera and diet are the ideal sources of probiotics.
 These are live bacteria and must be carefully monitored, stored, and combined to obtain the health benefits for which one would be taking them.

-At this time, supplements like vivera are not monitored in the US in the way that food or drugs are.
+At this time, supplements like Rivera are not monitored in the US in terms of food or drugs.
 They are covered by the Dietary Supplements Health and Education Act of 1994 (DSHEA).

-This requires that the manufacturer of vivera, dietary supplements, or dietary ingredients be responsible for ensuring that a dietary supplement or ingredient is safe before it is placed on the market.
+This requires that the manufacturer of Rivera, dietary supplements, or dietary ingredients be responsible for ensuring that a dietary supplement or ingredient is safe before it is placed on the market.

-The only time the United States Food and Drug Administration (FDA) can participate is if it is necessary to take action against a manufacturer of vivera after marketing the supplement and then discover that it is unsafe.
+The only time the United States Food and Drug Administration (FDA) can participate is if it is necessary to take action against a manufacturer of Rivera after marketing the supplement and then discovering that it is unsafe.

-This means that as much as we know about vivera, we cannot be sure of the safety or content of the supplement for us.
+This means that as much as we know about Rivera, we cannot be sure of the safety or content of the supplement for us.

 There is a Voluntary Certification Program by which a manufacturer of this type of supplement can choose to be evaluated.